Assistant Professor of Musicology

 - PhD, Stanford University

 - BA, University of Rochester

 Joseph Sargent joined the musicology faculty at the University of Alabama in 2018.
 Prior to arriving at UA he taught at the University of California-Davis, University of San Francisco, California State University-East Bay, and for six years at the University of Montevallo, where he received the Distinguished Teacher Award from the College of Fine Arts.

-Also active in performance, Dr. Sargent has directed early music ensembles at Montevallo and throughout the San Francisco Bay Area.
-He has performed and recorded with premier choral ensembles in wide-ranging repertory and currently sings with Highland Consort, Birmingham’s newest early music choral group.
-He additionally performs frequently as an amateur bassoonist and clarinetist.
+Also active in performance, Dr. Sargent has directed several early music ensembles and has performed and recorded with premier choral groups in wide-ranging repertory.
+He currently sings with Highland Consort, a Birmingham-based professional ensemble specializing in English Renaissance repertory, and also serves as president of its board of directors.
+He additionally performs regularly as a bassoonist and clarinetist.

 Dr. Sargent received a B.A. in music and psychology from the University of Rochester and an M.A. and Ph.D. in musicology and humanities from Stanford University.
-He holds memberships in numerous professional organizations and serves as Secretary-Treasurer of the Southern Chapter of the American Musicological Society.
+He holds memberships in numerous professional organizations and recently concluded a two-year term as president of the Southern Chapter of the American Musicological Society.